 - Activated Carbon: These air purifiers use carbon filters that trap odors.
 Unlike the HEPA filters, they can’t trap viruses and bacteria on their own.

 - Electrostatic Precipitators: They use high voltage electrical energy to charge particles as they pass through the filters.
 The main downside with these filters is the particles accumulate in the electrostatic plates as they’re collected.
 For the filters to work efficiently, the plates need to be frequently changed, which increases their maintenance cost.
 They’re also feared to release ozone, a gas that potentially damages the lungs.

 - Ultraviolet Light (UV) Air Purifiers: They use UV rays to kill bacteria and germs in the air.
 Some UV air cleaners release ozone, so it’s best to check before buying one.
-Clover Services UV air purifiers are certified for maximum efficiency.
+Clover Contracting UV air purifiers are certified for maximum efficiency.